Massive lake-effect snowstorm dumps feet of snow, shatters records in Syracuse with more coming in Great Lakes

-NEW YORK - After more snow bombarded the Great Lakes, portions of New York could see over a foot of snow on New Year’s Day.
+NEW YORK - After more snow bombarded the Great Lakes, portions of New York could continue to see feet of snow on New Year’s Day, as gusty northwest winds from the east will continue to usher in cold air, creating the perfect conditions for a heavy lake-effect storm.

-Parts of western and upstate New York, downwind of Lake Erie and Ontario, are expected to see a lot more snow.
+Parts of western and upstate New York, downwind of Lake Erie and Ontario, have already seen over a foot of snow, some even two, as a State of Emergency remains in New York.

-The eastern shores of Lake Michigan, parts of upstate New York and northwestern Pennsylvania could see 3 to 5 inches.
+The eastern shores of Lake Michigan, parts of upstate New York and northwestern Pennsylvania could see 3 to 5 inches, with portions of Pennsylvania already seeing up to 9 inches.

 While downwind of lakes Erie and Ontario, including areas just south of Buffalo, NY, and southward into Erie, PA, Syracuse and the Tug Hill Plateau could see even higher amounts, with localized totals of 12 to 18 inches.